 A final optional topic will be taught from one of the following: Astrophysics, Medical Physics, Engineering Physics, Turning Points in Physics, or Electronics.
+This is normally based on student majority preference.

 Practical Assessment

 Some practical skills will be assessed in Paper 3.
 A separate endorsement of practical skills will also be taken alongside the A Level.
 This will be assessed by teachers and will be based on direct observation of students' competency in a range of skills that are not assessable in written examinations.